kamelpro002/iis.Quest.Menu/README.md

 This mod utilizes a modified version of **[vfsfitvnm/frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge)** to communicate with **Gorilla Tag**.
 You may use this mod for any purposes you desire **as long as it falls under the MIT license**.
 Feel free to modify it, add or remove mods, or even [port it to other games](https://drive.iidk.online/funny/steal%20a%20brainrot.mp4).

-## ⚠️ Disclaimer
+> [!CAUTION]
-The exploit used to obtain root access has been **patched** in versions post V79. **Most headsets** will be able to run the exploit fine (as of 8/30/2025), but some may encounter issues or bugs. **I am not responsible for any issues or diminished performance resulting from the use of this mod with VR headsets.**
+> The exploit used to obtain root access has been **patched** in versions post V79. **Most headsets** will be able to run the exploit fine (as of 8/30/2025), but some may encounter issues or bugs. **I am not responsible for any issues or diminished performance resulting from the use of this mod with VR headsets.**
-If not following the tutorial correctly, or by writing to improper directories, you may risk bricking your headset.
+> If not following the tutorial correctly, or by writing to improper directories, you may risk bricking your headset.
 Know what you're doing before trying this.

 ## 📥 How to Use ([Video Tutorial](https://www.youtube.com/watch?v=YhiYD-SWrOo))
 1. Run the [root exploit](https://drive.iidk.online/src/Quest3-Root).